g0rbe/CEH/06_System_Hacking.md

 ### Spyware

-Spywares are the software designed for gathering user interaction information with a system such as login credentials, emails and many more without informing the user of the system.
+Spywares are the software designed for gathering user interaction information with a system such as login credentials, emails, and many more without informing the user of the system.
 The gathered information is sent to a remote destination.
 Spyware hides its files and processes to avoid detection.